terminal42/contao-dcawizard/README.md

     'eval'                  => array
     (
+        // A list of fields to be displayed in the table 'fields' => array('id', 'name', 'alias'),

+        // Header fields of the table (leave empty to use labels) 'headerFields' => array('ID', 'Name', 'Alias'),

         // Use a custom label for the edit button 'editButtonLabel' => $GLOBALS['TL_LANG']['tl_iso_products']['prices_edit_button'],

         // Use a custom label for the apply button 'applyButtonLabel' => $GLOBALS['TL_LANG']['tl_iso_products']['prices_apply_button'],

-        // Use the field "name" in the list 'listField' => array('name'),
+        // Order records by a particular field 'orderField' => array("name DESC"),

         // Use the callback to generate the list 'listCallback' => array('Isotope\tl_iso_prices', 'generateWizardList'),
     ),
 ),